Highline College

 Che Dawson

 Che is also the Highline College Men’s Basketball Coach .
+He and his wife Kelly live in West Seattle.

 Bruce Lamb

-Bruce Lamb is the program coordinator.
-He is also a lawyer and teacher, who likes to assist nonprofit organizations.
+Bruce Lamb is a lawyer and teacher, who likes to assist nonprofit organizations.
 He teaches legal research and writing, nonprofit law, civil procedure, medical law and ethics, civil rights law and other courses.
 For more than twenty years he was a partner in a civil litigation firm and tried cases in state and federal court.
 As a volunteer attorney for Northwest Immigrant Rights Project, he represents immigrants and refugees in immigration court.
 He has served as staff and on the boards of directors of International Leadership Academy of Ethiopia and other nonprofit organizations, and has served as a nonprofit consultant on a wide variety of projects.
 He has a J.D. from the University of Oregon and an MPA from the University of Washington.
 He is licensed to practice in Oregon and Washington.

 Kevin Rainge